 In summer, Stonehenge opens as late as 20:00 (last entry 19:00).
 This gives visitors on the later shuttle departures ample time on site.
 The 15:15 from Salisbury arrives at Stonehenge by 15:40 leaving over 3 hours before close in peak summer.
 A sunset return on the shuttle is one of the finest ways to end a day in Wiltshire.

 Ready to visit Stonehenge from Salisbury?
-The shuttle departs directly opposite Salisbury Train Station.
+The shuttle departs a 2 minute walk from Salisbury Train Station.
 Just £15 return per person, all in.

-Check availability →Ready to visit Stonehenge?
+Ready to visit Stonehenge?

-The Salisbury to Stonehenge shuttle departs six times daily from directly opposite Salisbury Train Station. £15 return per person, reserved seat and luggage storage included.
+The Salisbury to Stonehenge Shuttle departs six times daily from directly opposite Salisbury Train Station. £15 return per person, reserved seat.
+Luggage storage available from £5 per bag.

 Book your shuttle seat →